 You will receive a maximum of 5 points for each of the following elements for a total score of 25:

-Based on this information you will decide on what subtopics to include in your slides and the order in which you want to present your material.
+Based on your notes you will decide on what subtopics to include in your slides and the order in which you want to present your material.
 For example, it makes sense to discuss the structure of feudalism before discussing the specific role of the warrior.

 Your presentation should be accompanied by 10 slides.
 Remember to use fonts, themes, and other features that will best help convey your information to your classmates as clearly as possible.
 Font or themes that are hard to read or detracts from the clarity of the information on each slide should not be used and will result in points being taken off your grade in this area.
 Your slides should include at least 6 visuals (photos, maps, graphs, etc.) and text in bullet points (not full sentences).
 You want to avoid a presentation in which you just read your slides!